thisisabhinandan/NumericalMethods/Readme.txt

 Do not use the functions I have used.

+Do not use the variables names I have used

 Do not copy paste the code for your assignmnets or projects.

 Will update the rest soon